MiniFate/MiniFate/_chapters/00-outline.md

 Aspect-based narration.
 Skills were actually the thing that made this weird.
 With just aspects, you can roll for whatever makes sense

+## Abstract Forces?

+Time can be an NPC?
+The Orcs march on the fortress is a stress track?

 ## Character Advancement